HISTORY OF THE ANNUNCIATION CATHEDRALClose

 The Annunciation Cathedral—one of the oldest monuments rich of the works of art of the Moscow Kremlin is situated on the Borovitsky Hill edge, on the southern side of the Cathedral Square.

-The temple was erected in 1484-1489, during the time of the reign of the Sovereign of All Russia Ivan III.
-The Annunciation Cathedral has got a particular importance in the history of Russian art of building, because it was constructed by the Pskov architects, according to the chronicle, while most of the new residence’s buildings were erected by Italian architects.
-The appearance of the cathedral combines features peculiar for both Moscow and Pskov architectural traditions.
-The Pskovian tradition is recognizable in the use of ornamental semicircular niches in the design of the vault and in the decoration of the domes’ drums made of patterned bricks placed flat or on edge.
+The temple was erected in 1484-1489, during the time of reign of the Sovereign of All Russia Ivan III.
+The Assumption Cathedral has got particular importance in the history of Russian art of building, because it was constructed by the Pskov architects, according to the chronicle, while most of the new residence’s buildings were erected by Italian architects.
+The appearance of the cathedral combines features peculiar to both Moscow and Pskov architectural traditions.
+The Pskovian tradition is recognizable in the use of ornamental semicircular niches in the design of the vault and the decoration of the domes’ drums made of patterned bricks placed flat or on the edge.
 At the same time, keel-shaped arched gables and corbel arches (kokoshnik) are characteristic of Moscow architecture.
-The cathedral is elegant and not too big, what corresponds to its role of the private chapel of the Grand Princely family.
+The cathedral is elegant and not too big, which corresponds to its role as the private chapel of the Grand Princely family.

 In 1489, when construction works were complete, the cathedral was consecrated in honour of the Annunciation Day, devoted to the happy announcement by the Archangel Gabriel to the Virgin Mary that she was going to give birth to the son of God.

-The Annunciation Cathedral started out as a church with three domes, surrounded by an enclosed gallery, porches on four sides.
+The Annunciation Cathedral started as a church with three domes, surrounded by an enclosed gallery, with porches on foursides.
 In the 1560s, by the order of Tsar Ivan IV the Terrible, four small side churches were erected at the corners of the galleries, while two blank cupolas were built above the western part of the cathedral.
-The domes and the roof were covered with copper-gilt plates.
+The domes and the roof were covered with copper gilt plates.
 It was just the time when the present-day picturesque appearance of the nine-domed cathedral was mainly formed.

 After the1917 Revolution occurred, the cathedral was closed.
 In 1918 the museums have been established in the Kremlin, and all the subsequent activity was aimed at the research, restoration and preservation of the cathedral and its works of art.